 About Kelly

-PhD.
-International Coaching Federation Professional Certified Coach.
-Prosci Certified Change Management Professional.
-Organizational & Relationship Systems Coaching Certified.
-Certified Hogan Assessments Practitioner.
-Project Management Professional Certified.
-I built this practice at the intersection of executive coaching, organizational change management, and AI adoption — three fields that rarely converge in one person.
+I built this practice at the intersection of leadership coaching, organizational change management, and AI adoption — three fields that rarely converge in one person.

 Meet Kelly →Industries served